Appropriate Glass Types

 (B) The lower pane should be Toughened with Safety Film, Laminated Heat Strengthened Laminated glass or Toughened Laminated Glass with Specialist Ionoplast Interlayer.
 If the lower pane is toughened glass then the upper pane should be Toughened. *

-Recommendations For Glass Used In Sloping Patent Glazing
+Glass recommendations for Sloping Patent Glazing

 Leicester station skylight